michaelschwob/PrimePalindromes/README.md

 #### xn.cpp

-Outputs the primes that require an additional base to obtain a prime mirror in base 10.
+This file outputs the primes that require an additional base to obtain a prime mirror in base 10.
 The generated sequence in base 10 is the Smaug sequence.

 #### xnAnalysis.R